cyris360/cyris360-framework/1-gov/1-1-program-and-metrics.md

 **Hint/Caveat**: When hiring a cybersecurity professional, you can use the [[4](#4-ecsf-enisa),[5](#5-ecsf-sans)] to create the job description.

 ## 1.1.4.
-Cybersecurity Dashboard: Risk & ROSI metrics
+Dashboard: Risk & ROSI metrics

 **Objectives:**
 * Review the risks identified in [1.1.2](#112-cybersecurity-objectives--gap-assessment) regurarly and identify potential emerging risks.
 * Measure the progress on ongoing projects and the budget spent, and calculate the ROSI.
-* If needed: Adjust the cybersecurity objectives
+* If needed: Adjust the objectives

 **Rational**: Gain the trust of senior management by providing continous feedback and actionable recomendations.